 My husband and I haven’t been blessed with kids yet, and sometimes it can be hard when lots of other people around us are announcing that they are expecting or that they just had baby, but I find that making baby blankets never makes me sad.
 When I get to spend time working on a baby blanket for someone else, I feel like a very small part of me gets to be a part of that baby’s life.
 One of the hardest parts of infertility for me has been wanting to be an advocate and supporter of motherhood, but not feeling like I can because I’m not a mother myself.
 But I hope that by making baby blankets for other people, I can mother in my own small way by helping those babies to feel just a little bit of extra love and know that someone else is rooting for them, too.

-Chain 70 in white
+Chain 100 in white (or any even number).

 What I’m telling you to do is chain one after you make that first single crochet, skip the next chain, and single crochet into the next one.
 Repeat working a single crochet, chain one, skip over the chain space until you get to the end of the row.

-Translation: Single crochet in the chain 1 space from the row below, chain once, skip over the single crochet in the row below, work a single crochet into the chain one space.
+In other words, single crochet in the chain 1 space from the row below, chain once, skip over the single crochet in the row below, work a single crochet into the chain one space.
 Repeat this all the way across and find the space between the last single crochet and the turning chains.
 Chain 2 and turn.

 Going forward you are working 7 rows of white in the Moss Stitch, 1 row of color in Puff Stitch, 3 rows of white in Moss Stitch, 1 row of color in Puff Stitch.
 Repeat this pattern until the very last section of white where you’ll only crochet 6 rows of white to match the beginning.
 Here’s a diagram in case that doesn’t make sense: